aave/aave-utilities/README.md

 ### setUsageAsCollateral

-Allows depositors to enable or disable a specific deposit as collateral.
+Allows depositors to enable or disable a specific deposit as collateral

 <details>
   <summary>Sample Code</summary>